12 Egg-cellent Places for Easter Brunch

 BluWater Bistro’s Easter brunch is a double-down – they are serving brunch at two of their locations, Leschi and Green Lake, and for two days – both Saturday and Sunday of Easter weekend.
 They are offering their full brunch menu, as normal, plus an Easter brunch special for $14.
 For kids, they have a fantastic selection of brunch sides that are a perfect portion for little tummies.
 Plus, after brunch at either location, go run around at the parks next door to burn off the syrup rush!

 Good to know: Reservations are recommended and available online.
 Regular menu prices apply; brunch will be served from 9 a.m.-4 p.m.

 Green Lake Location

-7900 East Green Lake Drive North
+7900 E. Green Lake Dr. N.

-Seattle.
-Wa 98103
+Seattle, Wa 98103